-Working while at North Park University can be a good way to help pay for the the extra college costs you will encounter throughout the year, to earn funds to direct toward your tuition bill, or to save money for future years of school.
+Working while at North Park University can be a great way to help pay for college.
+You can direct funds to your tuition through payroll deduction or save money for future years of school.

 College work-study is a federal, need-based employment program.
 Need for this is determined by your FAFSA report, and the number of work-study jobs available on campus is limited.
 Students that are award work-study as part of their financial aid package will be placed in an on-campus job.
 Payment for this work is bi-weekly for the hours that are worked, so work-study will not appear as a credit on your bill (impacting the balance due).
 If you choose, you may designate all or a portion of your on-campus job paycheck to be routed directly toward your student account as partial payment of your balance due.

 Any North Park University student is eligible to apply for non-work-study jobs across campus once they arrive in the fall.
 Campus jobs may include office work, serving at the front desk of a dorm or campus building, working as a lab or class assistant for a professor, or a wide range of other tasks.
-The Student Government Association also employs students to staff the student newspaper, yearbook, coffee house, and more.
 Job notices will be posted in student announcements, on boards across campus, and on the Student Employment website (student login is required to access job postings).

 Chicago Work Opportunities